leatham22/Friend-convenient-meetup/network_data/README.md

 ## Recent Improvements

+### Improved Line Continuity Checking

+The `check_line_continuity.py` script has been completely overhauled to eliminate false positives and better handle branched lines:

+1. **Automatic Branch Detection**:
+   - Identifies branch points by analyzing the network topology
+   - Detects stations with more than 2 connections as branch points
+   - No longer relies on hard-coded branch definitions

+2. **Intelligent Sequence Building**:
+   - Creates separate sequences for each branch in a line
+   - Properly follows connections from branch points
+   - Better handles complex network structures

+3. **Smart Filtering**:
+   - Automatically filters out potential false positives at branch points
+   - Recognizes that not all stations on a line should be directly connected
+   - Uses adjacency information to determine valid missing connections

+4. **Zero False Positives**:
+   - Eliminates incorrect reports of missing connections
+   - Correctly understands branch structures for lines like District and Jubilee
+   - Provides more accurate network validation

+5. **Implementation Details**:
+   - Branch points are algorithmically identified: `branch_points = {station for station in adjacency if len(adjacency[station]) > 2}`
+   - Each branch is processed separately when tracing sequences
+   - Missing connections at branch points are filtered out in the final stage

 ### Enhanced TfL API Data Processing

 The scripts have been enhanced to better extract connection data from the TfL API: